Colleges by Location

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-This school has 124 open-membership student organizations you can participate in.
+The number of student organizations and groups with open membership at this school is 124.
 Sororities and fraternities are included in that number.
-At this school, 23% of male students are members of social organizations, while that percentage is 20 for female students.
-The student organization that attracts the greatest number of students is Dungeons & Dragons, followed by Cooking Club and Pre-Health Society.
-Other popular student organizations at this school are Art Club and DU Service & Change.
+The percentage of male students who are members of organizations is 23 and female students 20.
+The student organization that gathers the largest number of students is Dungeons & Dragons, followed by Cooking Club and Pre-Health Society.
+Other popular organizations among the students at University of Denver are Art Club and DU Service & Change.

 For students with a talent for acting, there is a drama club.
 Interested in media and communication?
 University of Denver publishes its own newspaper and has its own radio station.